Suffolk County Securities Fraud Lawyers

-Our Suffolk securities fraud attorneys have worked on several noteworthy cases in the county.
-Suffolk occupies the extreme south east of New York State, in the central and eastern parts of Long Island.
+Malecki Law’s Suffolk County securities fraud lawyers have worked on several noteworthy cases in the county.
+Suffolk County occupies the extreme southeast of New York State, located in the central and eastern parts of Long Island.
 Surrounded by the ocean and home to acres of vineyards and farms, the north and the south forks of Suffolk County developed as popular summer seaside escapes, both for those seeking the splash of the Hamptons and the anti-Hampton charm of the quieter fork.
 Suffolk also has great universities like Stony Brook and stretches of retail and tech innovation along the Route 110 corridor.

 From working class immigrants to the richest of the rich, people from all backgrounds have been taken in by financial scams.
 Our team of securities fraud lawyers in Suffolk have represented clients in this area from varying backgrounds.
 Between 2005 and 2009, there was a $415 million Ponzi scheme that reportedly spread like wildfire throughout Long Island, masterminded by Nicholas J. Cosmo.
 This scheme was targeted at middle-class investors.
 The sales agents/ advisers allegedly solicited investors with the false promise of 12 to 14 percent return within a few weeks.
 None of the sales agents or the brokerage firm, Agape, were ever registered with the SEC, according to the SEC press release.
 The SEC reportedly charged 14 sales agents over the next 5 years, who misled investors and illegally sold securities in this scheme.
 This brings to mind an old adage 'if it sounds too good to be true, it probably is', which generally applies to investments.
 Also the need to check out investment firms and its advisors on FINRA’s BrokerCheck.
 Malecki Law’s Suffolk securities fraud attorneys highly recommend that investors use all the tools available to them and make investment decisions cautiously.

-Some of the most common types of cases that our securities fraud lawyers in Suffolk handle are:
+Some of the most common types of cases that our investment loss lawyers handle in Suffolk County are:

 - Investment Fraud